Aeronautics/aero/README.txt

 Even though using **aero** can cause you or your system no harm, by design and while we are using it everyday for a one stop interface to finding the software we need to install we need to warn you about two things:

-1. This is still a work in progress and you are welcome to pitch in, lend a hand, test, report bugs, request features but keep in mind that you will find unfinished and more than likely some broken things.
+1. This is still a work in progress and you are welcome to pitch in, lend a hand, test, report bugs, request features or make a donation but keep in mind that you will find unfinished and more than likely some broken things.
-2. May lead to some serious impulse package installation addictions, use at your own risk.
+2. May lead to compulsive package installation disorders can cause dependency and some serious addictions, use at your own risk.

 Installation
 ------------